marsmining/nettyca/README.md

 In this simplest implementation, we just use core.async `pipe` function to send values from the read channel to the write channel.
+You'll notice that we could simply pass the `pipe` function directly because of the similar arguments expected, but for any protocol less trivial, you'll be implementing your own function, as shown here.

 Next, start a Netty server listening on a port: